annarider/odin-connect-four-ruby/README.md

 - play a turn
 -- get player to choose a column
 -- drop a piece
+-- display board
+-- switch turns
+- check game over conditions
 -- check for game_over?
 -- check for winner?
--- display board
--- switch turns
 - announce winner
 - announce end if no winner